Loading Racing Stats...

 More Fantasy News

-Harvick finished third in the Ford EcoBoost 400 at Homestead-Miami Speedway Sunday afternoon.
+Harvick finished fifth in the Dixie Vodka 400 at Homestead-Miami Speedway Sunday afternoon.

-Harvick finished fifth in the Can-Am 500 at ISM Raceway Sunday afternoon.
+Harvick finished fourth in the Daytona 500 at Daytona International Speedway Sunday night.